 These realities, make involvement in AGA (Advancing the Gospel in Angola) relevant and worthwhile by promoting opportunity and fostering hope through its multiple opportunities of service:

-- in Lubango -- The Evangelical Medical Center and the Seminary
+- in Lubango -- The Evangelical Medical Center (CEML Hospital) and the ISTEL Seminary

-- in Tchincombe -- a cattle ranch offering employment to Angolan youth
+- in Tchincombe -- a cattle ranch offering training and employment for Angolans

 * Wikipedia, http://en.wikipedia.org/wiki/Angola